oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ---

-<details><summary><b>Allowing http access ?</b></summary>
+<details><summary><b>How to block http access ?</b></summary>
 <p>
-We have provided a certificate in a secret to use for https traffic, but the ingress controller will not block http traffic without some ingress controller specific annotations that seem to very betwene not only the different ingress controllers but also the same controller in different cloud providers.
+We have provided a certificate in a secret to use for https traffic, but the ingress controller will not block http traffic without some ingress controller specific annotations that seem to very between not only the different ingress controllers but also the same controller in different cloud providers.

 One simple solution however is to modify the load balancer settings to block non ssl traffic.
 This is generally cloud provider specific however.
 </p></details>